Wild Rivers (water park)

 Wild Rivers is a water park in Irvine, California, United States.
 It opened in July 1986 on the site of the former Lion Country Safari.
 Following the expiration of its lease with The Irvine Company, it closed on September 25, 2011.
-Since the closure, there have been plans to recreate Wild Rivers in Irvine on or near the Orange County Great Park, which have been under development.
+In August of 2012, the Orange County Board of Supervisors approved plans to rebuild Wild Rivers in Irvine near the Orange County Great Park.
 The developers secured full funding and commenced construction on July 1, 2021, confirming the park's reopening for Summer 2022.
-The new park has officially opened as of July 29, 2022 and is 50% bigger than the old park.
+The new Wild Rivers location held its soft opening on July 10, 2022, up until its official grand opening as of July 29, 2022 and is 50% bigger than the old park.

 Original park

 History

 Before Wild Rivers was built, the land was a drive-through zoo called Lion Country Safari, which went bankrupt and closed in 1984.
 The park's owner still held 13 years on the original 29-year lease for the land, which he then subleased to the operators of the Wild Rivers water park, the Camp Frasier (later Camp James) summer camp and the Verizon Wireless Amphitheatre.